dariomws/OfficeDocs-SkypeForBusiness/Teams/meeting-policies-in-teams.md

 ### Allow a participant to give or request control

 This is a per-user policy.
-This setting controls whether the user can give control of the shared desktop or window to other meeting participants.
+This setting controls whether the user can give control of the shared desktop or window to other meeting participants (internal or external).
 To give control, hover over the top of the screen.

 If this setting is turned on for the user, the **Give Control** option is displayed in the top bar in a sharing session.